-Sustainable Palm Oil … harness the full potential of clean energy at palm oil mills to reduce carbon footprint!
+Sustainable Palm Oil … harness the full potential of energy efficiency at palm oil mills to reduce carbon footprint!

 In this blog, we will discuss ways to optimise these valuable renewable energy resources at the palm oil mill.
 We will cover palm oil production process energy efficiencies, energy transition pathways, boilers, steam turbines, and usable heat and electricity generation.
 If you are looking for cutting-edge information, knowledge, innovation, research and development related to renewable energy in the Oil Palm industry, you have come to the right place.
 Read on.

 CHP – A key solution to Optimize Renewable Energy Resources

 One has to look no further than Cogeneration or Combined Heat and Power, or CHP as it is also known.
 You can’t beat cogeneration when it comes to efficient use of energy resources and economical viability, feed-in-tariff or no feed-in-tariff subsidy.

 When it comes to renewable resources of energy, the objectives are twofold: the primary objective is always to optimise its usage with an objective to mitigate CO2 emissions with a collateral displacement of as much fossil fuels as possible.
 This philosophy dictates that any initiative concerning the conversion of biomass renewable energy into pure electro-mechanical power generation without finding a use for the ensuing residual heat energy must be discouraged in favour of cogeneration.
 The rational for this is to encourage the use of the majority of the heat energy released from the biomass combustion, which is considered carbon-neutral and taking note that biomass is a scarce renewable energy resource.
 Because the Combined Heat and Power (CHP) systems can use renewable energy resources so efficiently, it is encouraged through public policy and regulatory tools.
 Palm oil mills consume large amount of heat for their processes.